 Question and answer details

-|My 6 year old son is very attached to me (being his mother).
-He tells me often that he loves me, he hugs me a lot, and when he's tired he wants to lie next to me until he falls asleep.
-I am grateful of course for this – al hamdu Lillah - but I'm worried that maybe he's too attached to me, and if I should try to put an end to this.
-He doesn't want to sleep in his own room and thus sleeps in my bed (my husband falls asleep in front of the TV and sleeps on the sofa all night).
-He [my son] says that there are monsters in his room, and I don't want to force him to sleep there.
-We haven't lived in this place for long, we moved here a couple of months ago, and in our former apartment, which was much smaller, he didn't even have a room of his own.
-He's always been a careful person, a bit shy, and was clingy as a baby as well.
-So I've always thought that the best I could do is to give him lots of love and attention to boost his self-confidence - but I don't want him to became a "nerd" because he might be bullied at school.
-Also, when I was a child I was very clingy to my father and I loved him so much.
-When he passed away due to cancer when I was only 17 I was devastated, and I don't want this to happen to my son.
-I was bullied at school too...
+|My 6-year-old son is very attached to me (being his mother).
+He tells me often that he loves me, he hugs me a lot, and when he's tired, he wants to lie next to me until he falls asleep.
+Of course, I am grateful for this, alhamdulillah, but I'm worried that maybe he's too attached to me and wonder if I should try to put an end to this.
+He doesn't want to sleep in his own room, thus sleeps in my bed (my husband falls asleep in front of the TV and sleeps on the sofa all night).
+My son says that there are monsters in his room, and I don't want to force him to sleep there.
+Actually, we moved to this a couple of months ago, and in our former apartment, which was much smaller, he didn't even have a room of his own.
+He is a careful person, a bit shy, and was clingy as a baby as well.
+Therefore, I've always thought that the best I could do is to give him lots of love and attention to boost his self-confidence, but I don't want him to become a "nerd" because he might be bullied at school.
+Also, when I was a child, I was very clingy to my father and loved him so much.
+When he passed away due to cancer when I was only 17, I was devastated and I don't want this to happen to my son.
+I was bullied at school, too.
 I'm also scared that he might become feminine (he's always been very boyish though).
 I just want him to grow into a strong and confident person!
 Another thing that worries me is that I feel very lonely.
 I have no friends and the relationship with my family and in-laws is not good.
 I often feel depressed which makes it even harder for me to be sociable.
-I'm afraid that my son may sense that I'm sad, and that he tries to comfort me.
-I don't want that, I want to be a perfect Mum to him!
-My husband is very fond of him too of course, but it's always been me who takes on most of the responsibility.
-I guess what I want to know is if my son is a normal 6-year old or am I parenting him in a wrong way?
-Maybe I should give it a little time and see if he becomes more independent!?|
+I'm afraid that my son may sense that I'm sad and that he tries to comfort me.
+I don't want that.
+I want to be a perfect mum to him!
+My husband is very fond of him, too, of course, but it's always been me who takes on most of the responsibility.
+I guess what I want to know is whether my son is a normal 6-year-old or do I raise him in a wrong way?
+Maybe, I should give it a little time and see if he becomes more independent?|

 |Mohamed Wadeed Gouda|

-AnswerMy dear sister,
+My dear sister,

-As a matter of fact your detailed question is very significant because it sheds lights on several misconceptions that I believe some parents have in mind.
+As a matter of fact, your detailed question is very significant, because it sheds lights on several misconceptions that I believe some parents have in mind.

 Some parents become overly cautious during their journey of parenting because they have been through an unpleasant experience, therefore, they try to help their children to avoid going through the same experience(s) even if there is no symptoms or indications to the possibility that their child is about to face what is such a hypothetical issue.

-This is one of the issues we need to avoid when we raise our children because they are not us, and we are not them, which will make it harder on us and on our kids as well.
+This is one of the issues we need to avoid when we raise our children, because they are not us and we are not them which will make it harder on us and on our kids as well.
 Furthermore, it will probably prevent us from seeing some other actual problems that are facing our children.
 Or we may underestimate those other issues because we did not have hard times dealing with them when we were young.
-In both cases we are still using our own lenses in the upbringing of our children!!
+In both cases, we are still using our own lenses in the upbringing of our children!
 I strongly believe that we need to start to know more about the real world of our children and let their actual issue to concern us.

-Furthermore, having siblings will help your child to be more social, and to be attached to other parties in his life.
+Furthermore, having siblings will help your child to be more social and to be attached to other parties in his life.
 So that is something you may want to consider.

 Another misconception may occur in the journey of parenting is when we intentionally or unintentionally communicate to our children some unreal messages in an attempt to seek perfection.
 We do this when we communicate to them that perfect moms/dads are so strong and they do not need to be comforted, or when we communicate to them that good people do not make mistakes.

 Communicating such unreal messages will make our children very confused, and it will put them through unneeded mental/emotional conflicts.
-On the one hand they would like to meet their parents’ expectations, but on the other hand they cannot because it is inapplicable.
+On the one hand, they would like to meet their parents’ expectations, but on the other hand, they cannot because it is inapplicable.
 So, instead of teaching them how to repent after doing the mistake, they end up feeling entrapped at the stage of blaming themselves after each mistake, and they do not know where to go from there.
 In some cases, the child may try to avoid admitting their mistakes and they become argumentative just for the sake of being good, because we taught them that good people do not make mistakes.

-Finally, I would like to emphasize the importance of Dads being very much involved in most of the details of the journey of parenting.
+Finally, I would like to emphasize the importance of dads being very much involved in most of the details of the journey of parenting.
 They cannot just be very fond of their children, though they may be not as involved.
-One sentence really caught my attention in your question when you said “… my husband falls asleep in front of the TV and sleeps on the sofa all night” I strongly believe that both of you should be together even if your child is sleeping with you in the same bed.
-Together you should find solutions for your own issues.
+One sentence really caught my attention in your question when you said “… my husband falls asleep in front of the TV and sleeps on the sofa all night.”
+I strongly believe that both of you should be together even if your child is sleeping with you in the same bed.
+Together, you should find solutions for your own issues.

-For further guidance, please try the following link(s):
+For further guidance, please try the following links: